Links to organisations in the Jubilee Centre network

 www.tearfund.org A leading relief and development charity working in partnership with Christian agencies and churches worldwide to tackle the causes and effects of poverty and to open a brighter future for the world’s poorest communities.

 www.worldvision.org A Christian relief and development organisation dedicated to working with children, families and their communities worldwide to reach their full potential by tackling the causes of poverty and injustice.

-www.cpfe.eu The Christian Political Foundation for Europe (CPFE) is an association that acts as the political foundation for the European Christian Political Movement (ECPM), a political association of Christian-democratic parties and organisations, including Jubilee Centre, which are active at every level in Europe.
+www.sallux.eu Formerly known as Christian Political Foundation for Europe (CPFE), Sallux is an association that acts as the political foundation for the European Christian Political Movement (ECPM), a political association of Christian-democratic parties and organisations, including Jubilee Centre, which are active at every level in Europe.

 Other Useful Resources

 www.affinity.org.uk Affinity is a growing network of many hundreds of Bible-centred churches and Christian agencies throughout Britain and Ireland of which the Jubilee Centre is a member.
 Jubilee Centre supporters may be particularly interested in the work of the Affinity Social Issues Team.

 www.christianheritage.org.uk Maintains the Round Church in Cambridge as a visitor centre highlighting Christian history and as a focal point for training in theology and cultural apologetics, seeking to demonstrate to contemporary society that Christianity is a living faith with the power to change people and therefore to shape history.

 www.eauk.org Contains information regarding the numerous programmes and initiatives undertaken by the Evangelical Alliance UK, including an ‘information and resources centre’ with links to information about issues relating to the Church and Christian living.